jgonzal3/my_repo/README.md

 I did not know! but you are right!

+I will not remove the commnet becasue this guys is fake

 This is an example repo of a how to create a Data Science focused Python project.
 There is a screencast on this project setup here: